janetmccullar

 Rules for Sleeping Arrangements for Non Custodial Parents

-For the past two months, the non-custodial parent has been taking their child to stay at their new partner’s house instead of co-sleeping in their own bedroom with them during visits.
-This is because renovations are being done on that room and it has yet to be completed.
+For the past two months, the non-custodial parent has taken their child to remain at the home of their new partner rather than co-sleeping in their own bedroom with them during visits.
+This is due to ongoing repairs in that space, which have yet to be completed.

-The new partner of the non-custodial parent lives with other relatives, and the child sleeps on a couch.
-The custodial parent has not been formally notified of this arrangement – they do not even know how long their co-parent has been in a relationship with them or which family members also reside there.
+The non-custodial parent’s new partner lives with other relatives, and the youngster sleeps on a couch.
+The custodial parent has not been legally told of this arrangement; they have no idea how long their co-parent has been with them or other family members also live there.

-Consequently, upon request that things change so that the child can return home after visiting hours, unfortunately, it was refused by their non-custodial counterpart.
+As a result, when they requested that things be changed so that the child may return home after visiting hours, their non-custodial counterpart refused.

 Is a Dedicated Bedroom Necessary for an Overnight Child Visit?

-Even with limited resources, a non-custodial parent can still be granted visitation rights.
-Courts do not require that the space allocated for children must be spacious; instead it should just provide enough bedroom space according to the specific case.
+Even if resources are limited, a non-custodial parent can be given visitation rights.
+Courts do not demand that the space designated for children be large; rather, it should just offer enough bedroom space for the specific situation.

-Nevertheless, this does not mean that financial hardship is an excuse for neglecting one’s duty as a parent – adequate care and attention should always come first!
+However, financial difficulties should never be used as an excuse to abandon one’s responsibilities as a parent; sufficient care and attention should always come first!

-When deciding a custody case, courts will take the number of children living in or visiting the home into account.
-Even if space isn’t the only factor determining their decision, judges may evaluate whether each child has enough privacy and how they might feel when exposed to their new environment.
+Courts will consider the number of children living in or visiting the home when deciding on custody.
+Even if space isn’t the primary issue influencing their judgment, judges may consider if each child has enough privacy and how they might feel in their new surroundings.

 Does the CPS Mandate That a Kid Must Occupy Their Own Room?